MehtabSingh3711/BlogApp/README.md

-# MERN-Blog-Application
+# Blog-Application

-This is the **BLog Application** Web App developed using MERN Stack
+This is the **BLog Application** Web App developed using Node.js and MongoDB

 I have used MongoDB Atlas as a Database